cedricwalter/blockchain-consensus/chain-based-proof-of-capacity-space/proof-of-reputation-por.md

 ## Cons

 * Only for private, permissioned blockchains.
-* Subject to 51% attack like PoW, but more unlikely that spo many entities in the network colludes.
+* Subject to 51% attack like PoW, but more unlikely that so many entities in the network colludes.

 ## Used by